mikej/git-intro/git-intro-slides.md

 ^ You may also have found yourselves testing how far back the Undo command goes it your editor :)

-^ The trouble with this approach is that it's pretty error-prone and quite quickly becomes unwieldly and hard to maintain.
+^ The trouble with this approach is that it's pretty error-prone and quite quickly becomes unwieldy and hard to maintain.

 ---